Power-Howdy/pytesseract-ocr-marathi/readme.md

   ```bash
   python main.py
   ```
-- Enter as required  the pdf file name
+- Enter as required during the process
 - Output will be in **result** directory